The return on investment of POP display

 Temporary corrugated display units are designed to present a promotion over short periods of time.
 Commonly found at grocery stores, they represent the most economical solution, but are limited in use and wear down quickly.

 A permanent display material serves functional purposes for a period of one to three years (or even longer).
 As you might expect, functional displays need to be constructed out of sturdy materials, such as metal, plastic, wood.
-The general perception is that the more permanent a display is, the more it tends to cost.
+The general perception is that the more permanent a display is, the more it cost.
 The reality is more complex, as it depends upon needs, function and desired lifespan.

 research, creative development, prototyping and eventual IP-rights

-graphic design for artwork and imagery
+artwork and imagery

 accessories, such as LED-light, technological equipment, …

 instore operations, such as setup, maintenance, merchandising, energy consumption, take-down …